One essential aspect of settling into your new Portuguese life is understanding the ins and outs of driving in this charming country.

 Residents of countries belonging to the Organization for Economic Cooperation and Development (OECD) and the Community of Portuguese-Speaking Countries (CPLP) are permitted to drive in Portugal using their original driver’s license, even if they establish residency in the country.
 There’s no obligation to exchange it for a Portuguese one.

-Exchanging a foreign driving licence for a Portuguese driving licence
+Exchanging a Foreign Driving License for a Portuguese One

 To apply for a Portuguese driving license, you must furnish the following documents at the Institute for Mobility and Transport (IMT) office: